-U.S. Citizens, Permanent Residents, and International students are invited to apply to the Department of Chemistry and Biochemistry PhD Program.
-Your electronic application will be composed of the UCSB Graduate Division on-line application, statement of purpose, personal history and diversity statement (PH&DS), resume/CV, official transcripts, electronic copies of transcripts, 3 letters of recommendation, and official TOEFL scores (international applicants only).
+U.S. Citizens, Permanent Residents, and International students are invited to apply to the Department of Chemistry and Biochemistry Ph.D.
+Program.
+Your electronic application will be composed of the UCSB Graduate Division online application, official transcripts, Statement of Purpose, Personal History and Diversity Statement (PH&DS), Resume or CV, three Letters of Recommendation, and English Language Exam Scores (if applicable).

 NOTE: Your completed application must be received by the deadline in order to be eligible for any type of financial support (including, but not limited to, fellowships, stipends, summer funding opportunities, and employment as a Teaching Assistant or Graduate Student Researcher).
 Applications will not be accepted after December 1st.

 The application process is highly competitive; it is critical that applicants meet all of the eligibility requirements outlined below.
 Admitted international applicants will have high written and spoken English language competency, significant research experience, and strong letters of recommendation.
 They also must pass an oral English language exam administered by the UC Santa Barbara English for Multilingual Students program in order to become eligible for employment as a Teaching Assistant.
 In preparation for this exam, admitted international students may be asked to arrive 2-3 weeks prior to the start of New Grad Academic Training.

 - Degree: Bachelor’s Degree or its equivalent from an accredited university prior to the quarter for which the applicant seeks admission, with a major appropriate to the proposed graduate program.

 - GPA: Grade point average or equivalent of 3.0 or above.

-- Online Application with Application Fee: Complete the Graduate Division online application and pay the application fee.
+- Online Application with Application Fee: Complete the online application according to Graduate Division's instructions and pay the application fee.

 - Resume/CV: Include all positions and experience that may be relevant to the Graduate Admissions Committee.